Bski3/snippets/README.md

 # Description

-This is a repository containing snippets of All The Kinds
+This is a repository meant for containing snippets of All The Kinds

 ## Content: